seantrott/seantrott.github.io/research.md

 People often speak indirectly.
 For example, the sentence "My car isn't starting" could be intended not only as a statement of fact, but also as a request for a ride.
 Similarly, the sentence "Can you open that window?" can function as a request to open the window, a question about the hearer's ability to do so, or both.

 How do comprehenders determine whether a speaker is making a request?
 Specifically: which **linguistic and non-linguistic cues to an utterance's meaning** do comprehenders exploit to enrich the meaning of an under-specified utterance like "My car isn't starting"?
-And what accounts for **individual differences** in the likelihood to *sample* and *deploy* particular cue to meaning?
+And what accounts for **individual differences** in the likelihood to *sample* and *deploy* particular cues to meaning?

 Relevant papers and projects: